Pioneering Reliable Assessment in Text-to-Image Knowledge Editing: Leveraging a Fine-Grained Dataset and an Innovative Criterion: Introduction

 In response to these challenges, we design a comprehensive text-to-image knowledge editing framework that spans three phases: dataset construction, evaluation strategy, and editing method. \underline{First}, we curate a dataset named as \underline{C}ounterfactual \underline{A}ssessment of Text-to-image \underline{K}nowledge \underline{E}diting (CAKE) to quantitatively assess the edited model's capabilities in addressing the above-mentioned complex cases.
 In particular, CAKE introduces two new types of evaluation prompts, built from the paraphrases of edit prompt and multiple edited objects, respectively.
 In addition to verifying superficial text-mapping, the use of these additional evaluation prompts allows CAKE to offer a more fine-grained assessment of editing performance and insights into how well an editing method generalizes text-mapping to knowledge-mapping.

 \underline{Second}, to establish a reliable evaluation strategy for editing, we propose a novel criterion termed adaptive CLIP threshold.
 Unlike the previous criterion based on classification, this innovative criterion instead focuses on whether the synthesized image is "sufficiently" similar to the target fact.
 Specifically, this criterion analyzes the CLIP score distribution of ideal synthesized images and utilizes its parameter estimations to calculate a score threshold that quantifies the degree of "sufficiency".
 Utilizing this score threshold in decision-making can effectively filter out false successful images in editing evaluation scenarios.
-Our validation experiments supported by Kosmos-2, the state-of-the-art open-source vision-language model \cite{mmbench,kosmos-2}, demonstrate the superiority of the novel criterion, significantly outperforming the current criterion.
+Our validation experiments supported by \textit{Qwen-vl-max}, the state-of-the-art open-source vision-language model \cite{mmbench,qwen-vl-max} on the celebrity recognition task, demonstrate the superiority of the novel criterion, significantly outperforming the current criterion.

 \underline{Third}, rather than tuning parameters, we explore a distinctive approach to T2I knowledge editing termed \textbf{M}emory-based \textbf{P}rompt \textbf{E}diting (MPE).
 MPE stores all fact edits in an external memory and functions as a pre-processing module for the conditioning text prompt.
 Before image synthesis, MPE identifies and edits outdated parts of the input prompt to align with current knowledge.
 Our experiments include a simple, in-context learning-based \citep{icl} implementation of MPE.
 Extensive results suggest that current editing methods struggle to generalize text-mapping to desired knowledge-mapping, whereas MPE outperforms previous competitors in overall performance and applicability, demonstrating significant potential in addressing T2I knowledge editing.